+Bullying is not tolerated at our school.
+We ensure bullying behaviour is identified and addressed with appropriate and proportionate consequences.
 Bullying complaints will be taken seriously and responded to sensitively at our school.
 Students who may be experiencing bullying behaviour, or students who have witnessed bullying behaviour, are encouraged to report their concerns to school staff as soon as possible.

 Our ability to effectively reduce and eliminate bullying behaviour is greatly affected by students and/or parents and carers reporting concerning behaviour as soon as possible, so that the responses implemented by W.N.P.S are timely and appropriate in the circumstances.
 We encourage students to speak to your teacher or Principal Class officers.
 However, students are welcome to discuss their concerns with any trusted member of staff including other teachers, office staff or school chaplain.

-Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at W.N.P.S should contact the Principal or Assistant Principal, by phone on 56234066 or by email directed to warragul.north.ps@vic.gov.au
+Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at W.N.P.S should contact the classroom teacher via Compass or the Principal or Assistant Principal, by phone on 56234066 or by email directed to warragul.north.ps@education.vic.gov.au